kalvinlim/PasswordValidator/README.txt

 --------------------------------------------------------------------------------------
 To run:

-IntelliJ- Import project and run Spring Boot main class: com.validator.password.init.Application
+IntelliJ- Import project, pull down maven dependencies and run Spring Boot main class: com.validator.password.init.Application

 -- or --

+Git Bash: In the root folder where the pom.xml is, run

-Git Bash: $ mvn package && java -jar target/PasswordValidator-1.0-SNAPSHOT.jar
+$ mvn package && java -jar target/PasswordValidator-1.0-SNAPSHOT.jar

 --------------------------------------------------------------------------------------
 To configure validation algorithms: